- Administrative Services

 Per Board Policies 6146.1, 6146.11, and 6146.3, the district shall grant credit toward high school graduation for coursework successfully completed at a community college, state college, public or private institution provided that all of the following conditions are met:

-Credit will be granted toward high school graduation for coursework successfully completed at a fully accredited community or state college under the following conditions only:
+Credit will be granted toward high school graduation for coursework successfully completed at a fully accredited college under the following conditions only:

 1. An “Off-Campus Course Permission Request Form” must be signed by the student/parent/guardian, and counselor prior to a student enrolling in the off-campus college course.